-Leonardo Fleck works in Palo Alto but his ideals have taken him as far the Pantanal woods and a floating house in the Amazon.
-He is a biologist, administrator, and economist at the Gordon & Betty Moore Foundation, where he’s been doing a remarkable work on sustainability and the conservation of natural ecosystems of planetary importance.
+Leonardo Fleck works in Palo Alto but his ideals have taken him as far as the Pantanal woods and a floating house in the Amazon.
+He is an environmental economist and scientist at the Gordon and Betty Moore Foundation, where he’s been doing a remarkable work on sustainability and the conservation of natural ecosystems of planetary importance.

-BayBrazil: You have a degree in biology, a master’s degree in conservation biology and in business administration.
-Your career has always been directed to the use of tools of economics and business to promote the conservation of natural ecosystems.
+BayBrazil: You have a degree in biological sciences and master’s degrees in business administration and conservation biology.
+Most of your career has been based on the use of economics and business management tools to promote the conservation of natural ecosystems.
 Despite being in Silicon Valley, you are not a typical entrepreneur, are you?

-BayBrazil: Did you have the opportunity to work in Brazil, using tools of economics and business to promote the conservation of natural ecosystems, before joining the Gordon & Betty Moore Foundation?
+BayBrazil: Did you have the opportunity to work in Brazil using economics and business management tools to promote the conservation of natural ecosystems before joining the Gordon and Betty Moore Foundation?

 BayBrazil: What results obtained in this work would you highlight?

-BayBrazil: And how did you come to the Gordon & Betty Moore Foundation?
+BayBrazil: And how did you come to the Gordon and Betty Moore Foundation?

-BayBrazil: What is your job in the Gordon & Betty Moore Foundation?
+BayBrazil: What is your job in the Gordon and Betty Moore Foundation?

 BayBrazil: Why is Brazil so interesting for the Foundation?

-BayBrazil: Explain the strategic plan developed at the Foundation focused on the corporate sector.
+BayBrazil: Please explain your work focused on the corporate sector.

-BayBrazil: The Gordon & Betty Moore Foundation was created in Silicon Valley by an entrepreneur who understands all about innovation.
+BayBrazil: The Gordon & Betty Moore Foundation was created in Silicon Valley by an entrepreneur who has mastered innovation.
 How is the Foundation contributing to innovation, entrepreneurship and economic development through its work?